ai2cm/fv3net/docs/regression-testing.rst

 Note that the equality operator ``==`` checks only the following:

-1. the dataset has the same coordinates in terms of names, dimension names, and values
+1. the dataset has the same coordinates in terms of names and dimension names
-2. the dataset has the same variables in terms of names, dimension names, and data shape
+2. the dataset has the same variables in terms of names and dimension names.

+Coordinate and variable values and shapes are not checked.
 The equality operator can also be used directly on coordinate and variable schema.

 Marking pytest functions as regression tests